-Adding a map with points or shapes in Studio
+Adding a map with points and shapes in Studio

 Studio makes it easy to create maps with points or shapes, as well as choropleth maps.